+Each team must provide a "lead vehicle" to alert oncoming traffic to the presence of the solar car.

+- 12.4.B.1 The lead vehicle must travel within 500 m ahead of the solar car, with its headlights on and with roof-mounted flashing amber lights visible from ahead (single bulb rotating beacon lights are not considered to be acceptable). - 12.4.B.2 The lead vehicle may not tow a trailer. - 12.4.B.3 The lead vehicle shall not be larger in height or length than a standard 15-passenger, full-size van. - 12.4.B.4 The lead vehicle shall carry at a minimum the following safety equipment: certified, stocked first aid kit, ABC fire extinguisher (4.5 kg or larger), safety vest (1 per occupant), 4 orange cones (minimum 300 mm high), and an orange warning flag.

+12.4.C Chase Vehicle

-- 9.4.A Lead Vehicle: Each team must provide a "lead vehicle" to alert oncoming traffic to the presence of the solar car. - 9.4.A.1 The lead vehicle must travel within 500 m ahead of the solar car, with its headlights on and with roof-mounted flashing amber lights visible from ahead (single bulb rotating beacon lights are not considered to be acceptable). - 9.4.A.2 The lead vehicle may not tow a trailer. - 9.4.A.3 The lead vehicle shall not be larger in height or length than a standard 15-passenger, full-size van. - 9.4.A.4 The lead vehicle shall carry at a minimum the following safety equipment: certified, stocked first aid kit, ABC fire extinguisher (4.5 kg or larger), safety vest (1 per occupant), 4 orange cones (minimum 300 mm high), and an orange warning flag. - 9.4.B Chase Vehicle: Each team must provide a "chase vehicle" to protect the solar car from the rear. - 9.4.B.1 The chase vehicle must follow directly behind the solar car; with roof-mounted, flashing amber lights visible from the front and the rear (single bulb rotating beacon lights are not considered to be acceptable). - 9.4.B.2 The chase vehicle may not tow a trailer. - 9.4.B.3 The chase vehicle shall be equipped with a commercially available/unmodified GPS unit that displays the current vehicle speed visible to the Observer. - 9.4.B.4 The chase vehicle shall not be larger in height or length than a standard 15-passenger, full-size van. - 9.4.B.5 The chase vehicle shall carry at a minimum the following safety equipment: certified, stocked first aid kit, ABC fire extinguisher (10 kg or larger), safety vest (1 per occupant), 4 orange cones (minimum 300 mm high), orange warning flag, battery MSDS, battery spill kit and method of containment of battery fires / 40 kg of sand. - 9.4.C Scout Vehicle: Each team is permitted to include a "scout vehicle" in their convoy for the purpose of investigating road and traffic conditions ahead of the solar car. - 9.4.C.1 The scout vehicle should maintain at least a 1 km separation from the solar car caravan and all other solar car caravans. - 9.4.C.2 The scout vehicle must not obstruct traffic or other solar car convoys. - 9.4.C.3 The scout vehicle shall not be larger in height or length than a standard 15- passenger, full-size van.
+Each team must provide a "chase vehicle" to protect the solar car from the rear.

+- 12.4.C.1 The chase vehicle must follow directly behind the solar car; with roof-mounted, flashing amber lights visible from the front and the rear (single bulb rotating beacon lights are not considered to be acceptable). - 12.4.C.2 The chase vehicle may not tow a trailer. - 12.4.C.3 The chase vehicle shall be equipped with a commercially available/unmodified GPS unit that displays the current vehicle speed visible to the Observer. - 12.4.C.4 The chase vehicle shall not be larger in height or length than a standard 15-passenger, full-size van. - 12.4.C.5 The chase vehicle shall carry at a minimum the following safety equipment: certified, stocked first aid kit, ABC fire extinguisher (10 kg or larger), safety vest (1 per occupant), 4 orange cones (minimum 300 mm high), orange warning flag, battery MSDS, battery spill kit and method of containment of battery fires / 40 kg of sand.